 • The DAM and RTM desired flows will be limited to the facility rating.

 • The Auto Correction Factor component of the desired flow is the on-peak and off-peak aggregations of MW deviation in a calendar day to be included in a subsequent day’s on-peak or off-peak period as applicable and agreed upon by PJM and NYISO.
 The Auto Correction Factor “pays-back” MW in kind during a subsequent day on-peak or off-peak period as agreed upon by NYISO and PJM.
 On-peak aggregation shall be paid back in a subsequent day on-peak period.
 Off-peak aggregation shall be paid back in a subsequent day off-peak period.

+• The Auto Correction Factor shall not apply to under-deliveries over the A, B, and C Feeders that occur during the first hour following a thunderstorm alert.

+• The Auto Correction Factor shall be the sole and exclusive remedy available to any person or entity for any under- or over-delivery of power pursuant to the 600/400 MW transactions, unless such under- or over-delivery is the result of gross negligence or intentional misconduct.